yagnik/salt-template/README.md

 ### TO-DO
 - [ ] check files changed by state files and ensure they are known
-- [ ] add code for building base images from salt
 - [ ] add example of encrypted pillars
 - [ ] add custom runner and state example